 Oils generally maintain the original look and texture of the wood more than the other finishes because they penetrate deeply into the wood fibers and do not create as much of a surface coating.
 Oils are available in colors ranging from water clear to gold to dark brown.
 As with any wood finish, multiple coats generally result in a more uniform finish and greater longevity.
 We find oil to be the easiest to apply, since surface blemishes are not as apparent in the final outcome.
-This does not mean, however, that slapping four coats of oil on dirty teak will produce a Bristol finish.
-You’ll also find that oil’s thin consistency makes masking to protect surrounding gelcoat and painted surfaces almost as important with oil as with varnish.
+This does not mean that slapping four coats of oil on dirty teak will produce a Bristol finish.
+You will also find that oil’s thin consistency makes masking to protect surrounding gelcoat and painted surfaces almost as important with oil as with varnish.
 Clean, sanded teak with several coats of oil can provide 3–6 months of beauty and protection.

 The two most common types of varnishes are natural resin varnishes such as tung oil and oil-modified polyurethane varnishes.
 Natural tung oil varnishes are excellent for interior or exterior use and offer the classic golden look.
 Oil-modified polyurethanes tend to be more clear, allowing the color of the wood to shine through.
-Wood moves, since it is a formerly living thing, expanding and contracting with even subtle changes in temperature and humidity.
-Premium varnishes cope with this dimensionally unstable material using high quality oils and resins and higher percentages of solid ingredients, providing a longer lasting, more flexible finish with a higher gloss.
-Mil thickness is everything.
+Wood subtly expands and contracts with even imperceptible changes in temperature and humidity.
+Premium varnishes cope with this dimensionally unstable material by using high quality oils and resins and higher percentages of solid ingredients; these provide a longer lasting, more flexible finish with a higher gloss.
 A good base, regularly and diligently maintained, will give the ultimate in appearance, longevity and protection.
 Despite the initial effort (up to ten coats are common) nothing looks better than exterior wood finished with gloss varnish.